-Social bullying can be hard to notice or pinpoint.
-Spreading rumors, being unkind, ignoring or isolating someone, giggling or getting quiet when a victim enters the room, or basically ruing someone’s social reputation and social acceptance.
+Social bullying can be hard to notice or pinpoint: spreading rumors, being unkind, ignoring or isolating someone, giggling or getting quiet when a victim enters the room, or basically ruining someone’s social reputation and social acceptance.

 Psychological abuse is often called emotional abuse because it affects someone’s mental health.
 It requires malicious intent to hurt people’s emotions and cause them to doubt themselves.
 It can lead to psychological trauma, depression, and anxiety.